 Pro forma Cost of Sales and Gross Margin (pro forma home sales revenue less pro forma cost of sales).
 Pro forma cost of sales for the year ended December 31, 2013 was 179.8 million, an increase of \$75.6 million, or 72.5%, from \$104.2 million for the year ended December 31, 2012.
 This increase is primarily due to a 555-unit, or 52.3%, increase in pro forma homes closed for the year ended December 31, 2013 as compared to the year ended December 31, 2012.
 In addition, pro forma costs of sales for the year ended December 31, 2013, include \$3.5 million related to the fair value step-up adjustment for real estate inventory sold in 2013 after the GTIS Acquisitions.
 Pro forma gross margin for 2013 was \$61.1 million, an increase of \$22.0 million, or 56.2%, from \$39.1 million for 2012.
 Pro forma gross margin as a percentage of home sales revenues was 25.4% for 2013 as compared to 27.3% for 2012.
-The decrease in pro forma gross margin as a percentage of home sales revenues was 25.4% for 2013 as prices offset by increased construction costs, higher developed lot costs, investments in new markets, and the transition between communities within existing markets.
+The decrease in pro forma gross margin as a percentage of home sales revenues reflects the higher average home sales prices offset by increased construction costs, higher developed lot costs, investments in new markets, and the transition between communities within existing markets.

 Pro forma Selling Expenses.
 Pro forma selling expenses as a percentage of pro forma home sales revenues were 9.6% and 9.3% for the years ended December 31, 2013 and 2012, respectively.
 The increase of pro forma selling expenses as a percentage of pro forma home sales revenue was primarily due to startup expenses related to new community openings, outside commissions, and direct mail and internet marketing.
 Pro forma selling expenses for 2013 were \$23.0 million, an increase of \$9.7 million, or 72.4%, from \$13.4 million for 2012.
 This increase is largely due to the higher number of pro forma home closings and the growth in active communities for the year ended December 31, 2013 as compared to the year ended December 31, 2012.
-Pro forma sales commissions increased to \$8.0 million from \$4.7 million and pro forma advertising and direct mail costs were \$4.9 million for the year ended December 31, 2012, respectively.
+Pro forma sales commissions increased to \$8.0 million from \$4.7 million and pro forma advertising and direct mail costs were \$4.9 million for the year ended December 31, 2013 as compared to \$3.3 million for the year ended December 31, 2012, respectively.

 Pro forma General and Administrative.
 Pro forma general and administrative expenses as a percentage of pro forma home sales revenues were 6.3% and 5.1% for the years ended December 31, 2013 and 2012, respectively.
 Pro forma general and administrative expenses for 2013 were \$15.2 million, an increase of \$7.8 million, or 106.1%, from \$7.4 million for 2012.
 The increase in pro forma general and administrative expenses is partially due to the higher number of pro forma home closings and active communities for 2013 as compared to 2012.
-As a result of the increase during 2013, was attributable to accounting and professional fees and expenses incurred in connection with the Reorganization Transactions and financial reporting for the IPO.
+As a result of the increased number of active communities, we hired more employees and acquired additional office space.
+In addition, approximately \$3.2 million of the \$7.8 million increase during 2013, was attributable to accounting and professional fees and expenses incurred in connection with the Reorganization Transactions and financial reporting for the IPO.